DUMP: Automated Distribution-Level Curriculum Learning for RL-based LLM Post-training: Experiments and Results

-\textbf{Datasets.} We evaluate our method on the Knights and Knaves (K\&K) puzzle dataset, originally introduced by~\citet{xie2024memorization}, and widely adopted in RL-based LLM post-training research~\cite{xie2025logic}.
-This dataset consists of procedurally generated logic puzzles, where each character is either a knight (who always tells the truth) or a knave (who always lies), and the goal is to determine the identity of each character based on their statements.
-These puzzles require multi-step logical reasoning and are designed to evaluate a model’s capacity for deduction rather than surface-level pattern matching or memorization.
-An illustration of sample puzzles and the prompting format used during training~\cite{xie2025logic} is provided in \autoref{fig:prompt_example}.
-The dataset allows precise control over difficulty by varying the number of characters in each puzzle.
-In our experiments, we synthesize puzzles with character counts ranging from 3 to 14.
-We treat puzzles with the same number of characters as belonging to the same distribution, resulting in \emph{12 distinct distributions}.
-Each distribution contains 900 training samples and 100 test samples.
+\emph{Setting 1: Post-training on K\&K puzzles with varying character numbers.} The Knights and Knaves (K\&K) dataset~\cite{xie2024memorization} contains procedurally generated logic puzzles where each character is either a knight (always truthful) or a knave (always lying), and the goal is to infer each character’s identity.
+The dataset supports fine-grained difficulty control by adjusting the number of characters.
+We generate puzzles with 3 to 14 characters, treating each character count as a separate distribution—yielding \emph{12 distinct distributions}.
+Each distribution includes 900 training and 100 test samples.
+We post-train Qwen2.5-7B-Instruct-1M on the combined dataset across all distributions.

+\emph{Setting 2: Post-training on diverse logic reasoning distributions.} We perform post-training using a mixture of logic reasoning datasets, including RuleTaker~\cite{clark2020transformers}, ProofWriter~\cite{tafjord2020proofwriter}, AR-LSAT~\cite{zhong2021ar}, LogiQA~\cite{liu2020logiqa}, LogicNLI~\cite{tian2021diagnosing}, LongICLBench Geomotion~\cite{li2024long}, and Knights and Knaves (K\&K)~\cite{xie2024memorization}.
+For RuleTaker, ProofWriter, and K\&K, we further partition the data distributions by complexity levels: RuleTaker by 2, 3, and 5 required reasoning steps; ProofWriter by 3, 4, and 5 required reasoning steps; and K\&K by the number of characters (3–7).
+In total, we construct 15 logic distributions, each containing 400 training samples.
+We use Qwen2.5-7B-Instruct-1M for this setting.

+\emph{Setting 3: Post-training on diverse math reasoning distributions.} We also explore post-training on diverse math data.
+For AIME, we split the data into four distributions based on competition years—1983–1993, 1994–2004, 2005–2015, and 2016–2024—since problem styles evolve significantly over time.
+We also include GSM-8K as a complementary math dataset.
+This results in five math distributions in total, with 7473 (GSM-8K), 124, 194, 283, and 238 training samples, respectively.
+We use Qwen2.5-3B-Instruct for this setting.

 \textbf{Reward Implementation.} We adopt the rule-based reward mechanism~\citet{shao2024deepseekmath} to provide stable and hack-resistant training signals during RL-based post-training and follow the detailed reward implemetation in Logic-RL~\cite{xie2025logic}.
 Specifically, each model response is expected to follow a structured format with the reasoning process enclosed in \texttt{<think>} tags and the final answer enclosed in \texttt{<answer>} tags.
 The reward system consists of two components: